 When an application is filed, the application is examined to ensure that a mark complies with the requirements of the Trade Marks Act, 1996, particularly in relation to Sections 8, 10 & 11 of the Trade Marks Act, 1996

-As part of the examination process we carry out a search of the National and the Community Trade Mark Databases to see if there is a similar or identical trade mark registered or pending with an earlier filing date.
+As part of the examination process we carry out a search of the National and the European Union Trade Mark Databases to see if there is a similar or identical trade mark registered or pending with an earlier filing date.
 If there is, we will cite the mark and write to the applicant, setting out their options and give time in which to respond.

 Where an application is open to objection because the mark is considered to be identical with, or similar to, an earlier trade mark and the goods or services for which registration is being sought are identical with, or similar to, those for which the earlier trade mark is protected, the objection may be overcome if